NQL-Systems/the-addison-project-public/README.md

 This repository is a bounded public surface for the project.
 It contains public-safe documentation, bounded proof framing, and contributor-facing orientation.
 It does not contain live private memory, operator-specific identity, or the full private development authority.

+You can find a devlog of this project in [The-Addison-Project-Devlogs](https://github.com/Zerolxgic/The-Addison-Project-Devlogs).

 ## Why This Repo Exists

 Most AI systems keep continuity inside the conversation or inside the model.